fightmegg/riot-rate-limiter/README.md

 );
 ```

-The second argument is an optional, which allows you to specify [JobOptions](https://github.com/SGrondin/bottleneck#job-options) such as job priority and unique ID for log identification.
+The second argument is optional, which allows you to specify [JobOptions](https://github.com/SGrondin/bottleneck#job-options) such as job priority and unique ID for log identification.
 The weight of a job cannot be changed from the value of `1` no matter what you pass in.

 #### `.rateLimiters`